 Belly fat can be incredibly frustrating.
 Not only does it make you look and feel less than your best, but it can also be a sign of underlying health issues.
 For many people, carrying extra weight around their middle is physically and emotionally uncomfortable.
 Excess belly fat can lead to back pain, indigestion, and other problems.
-And, of course, freighting about your appearance can take a toll on your self-esteem.
+And, of course, freighting your appearance can take a toll on your self-esteem.
 If you’re carrying extra weight in your belly, you can take steps to slim down and feel better.
 With a healthy diet and regular exercise, you can shed those unwanted pounds and start feeling good about yourself again.
 Don’t let belly fat hold you back from living your best life.

 My Top Tip on How to Avoid Chronic Pain When Seated

 Good posture can help you maintain your health, reduce back pain risk and even improve mental clarity.
 Maintaining a proper alignment of the spine keeps pressure off joints which reduces inflammation in muscles and helps prevent headaches caused by poor positioning habits such as hunching over at work or sitting improperly while doing chores around the home.

 Many people spend their whole lives struggling with poor posture.
 It might seem like it’s just for show, but banality can lead to serious health problems, including back pain and respiratory difficulties!
 Luckily though, there are some simple steps you could take to improve your physical positioning, which would reduce the risks associated with this issue:

 Ergonomic Seat Cushion